plus3it/spel/README.md

     name: <USERNAME>
     gecos: spel default user
     lock_passwd: true
-    selinu_user: unconfined_u
+    selinux_user: unconfined_u
     sudo: ["ALL=(root) NOPASSWD:ALL"]
 ```

 However, doing so will result in security scan-failures when the scanning-tool
-tries to ensure that all locally-managed, interactive users are properly-
+tries to ensure that all locally-managed, interactive users are
-constrained users and, where appropriate, have SELinux privilege-transition
+properly-constrained users and, where appropriate, have SELinux
-rules defined.
+privilege-transition rules defined.

 ## Prerequisites